 However, as I mentioned in the previous sections, there are several factors that come into play and affect the overall cost.

 Expect to pay an installer $3-$5 to remove an old grip and replace it with a new grip.
 Some club fitting shops charge more for single clubs than they do for bulk orders, so if you plan to have your clubs re-gripped by a shop, try to do them all at once.

-My advice is to always ask for a quote before you rip off your existing grip and find yourself with grip-less irons.
+Always ask for a quote before you rip off your existing grip and find yourself in a pickle.

 Grip Brand, Type and Grip Size

 There are three different types of golf club grips, several brands to choose from and different sizes within those brands, so grips costs can vary widely.